dev7gy/dev-kernel/README.md

 ```
 - 2025-05-13-raspios-bookworm-arm64-lite.qcow2: Virtual Disk Image
 - Image: Builded Kernel Image from container
+### How it works?
+- Port Exposure: The Dockerfile includes EXPOSE 8000, signaling that the container will listen on port 8000.
+- Web Server: The CMD ["python3", "-m", "http.server", "8000"] command automatically starts a lightweight Python HTTP server on port 8000 when the container runs.
+This server serves files from the container's current working directory (where the kernel is built).
+- if you want to download file in container, you can use simple web server without using 'docker cp'.(localhost:8000)
 ## Run QEMU using builded kernel
 ### default
 ```zsh